p-hoanganh/p-hoanganh.github.io/_pages/en-us/about.md

 ---

 Currently, I am doing a post-doc at the University of Toulon, mainly researching [the coordination of multiple robots in limited communication conditions](https://anr.fr/Project-ANR-21-ASRO-0002).
-This research is financed by a program that specifically supports research and innovation work in defense in France.
+This research is financed by a defense research and innovation program in France.

 I received my Ph.D. degree in **Robotics and Automation** from the [University of Toulon](https://ed548.univ-tln.fr/en/home/), France, in 2021.
 My thesis is **Coordination of Autonomous Underwater Systems Based on an Integrated Methodology in an Open-source Environment**.
 My PhD program financed by French Ministry of Education, France.<br>